Turkish nationalism: Turkish-Islamic nationalism

 After the turmoil of the 1970s with bloody clashes between political camps and the 1980 Turkish coup d'état, the junta tried, despite reservations about religious fundamentalism (irtica), to use Islamic-conservative ideas and values to restore order and unity.
-Following the 1980 coup d'état, the military dictatorship made a combination of Pan-Turkism, Turkish-Islamic synthesis, and Kemalism as the official state ideology.
-Thought leaders of the Turkish-Islamic synthesis assumed that the Turks played a prominent role in the spread of Islam and thereby developed their national identity as part of the Islamic ummah.
+Following the 1980 coup d'état, the military dictatorship made a combination of Pan-Turkism, Turkish–Islamic nationalism, and Kemalism as the official state ideology.
+Thought leaders of the Turkish–Islamic nationalism assumed that the Turks played a prominent role in the spread of Islam and thereby developed their national identity as part of the Islamic ummah.
 According to this conception, being Turkish is only possible in connection with Islam.
-The idea of a Turkish-Islamic synthesis is still very popular in circles of the Ülkücü movement.
+The idea of a Turkish–Islamic nationalism is still very popular in circles of the Ülkücü movement.

 Turkish Cypriot nationalism

 Turkish Cypriot nationalism emphasizes the support for the independence of the Turkish Republic of Northern Cyprus (TRNC) and desires that the TRNC stay independent from Turkey while opposing the idea of a united Cyprus with the Greek-dominated Republic of Cyprus.